 1. Your New Lenses Have Arrived

-So we need to help you focus less on the child’s behavior — and less on strategies for modifying behavior (rewards, punishments, levels, stickers) — and more on the expectations the child is having difficulty meeting.
-We’re going to call those unmet expectations “unsolved problems,” and, as you’ll learn, they’re highly predictable.
+So we need to help you focus less on the child’s concerning behavior and more on the expectations the child is having difficulty meeting.
+In the Collaborative & Proactive Solutions (CPS) model, those unmet expectations are called “unsolved problems,” and, as you’ll learn, they’re highly predictable.
 Which means that they can be identified and solved proactively.

-But, for now, here are a few video clips to help you get comfortable with these new lenses.
-In the first video clip, you’ll hear about why it’s so important to shift from focusing on behaviors to focusing on the problems that are causing those behaviors (that guy who’s speaking is Dr. Ross Greene, author of The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings, and founding director of the sponsor of this website, the non-profit Lives in the Balance).
+Here are a few video clips to help you get comfortable with these new lenses.
+In the first video clip, you’ll hear about why it’s so important to shift from focusing on behaviors to focusing on the problems that are causing those behaviors (that guy who’s speaking is Dr. Ross Greene, author of The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings, and Founding Director of the sponsor of True Crisis Prevention, the non-profit Lives in the Balance).

 In the second video clip, Dr. Greene describes the key theme of the CPS model: Kids do well if they can.
 In other words, if a student could do well, s/he would do well.
 That’s because doing well is always preferable to not doing well.